Chapter 03 · Boss design

 I wanted a boss that felt like panic.
 Reacting, not reading.
 Eyes snapping to whatever needs attention most.
 Fingers keeping up with wherever your eyes go.

 At some point while I was trying to come up with the second boss, an old DOS game I used to play as a kid resurfaced.
 Missiles would rain down from the top of the screen toward cities you were defending at the bottom, and you’d fire rockets up to intercept them before they hit.
 I don’t think I’ve played it in twenty years, but it came back vividly.
 Four or five missile trails on the screen at once.
 Aim at the closest one, fire, immediately track to the next.
 If you spent too long on one, another would slip past.
-That feeling of triaging under pressure was what I wanted.
+I wanted that triage pressure.

 #Word grid